maidsafe-archive/SystemDocs/system_components/self_authentication.md

 This is a simplified process to describe the bare mechanism that underpins the self authentication process.

 ####Creation of an Account
-Here we will assume there are two inputs from the user of the system: keyword K, and password W. A [salt](http://en.wikipedia.org/wiki/Salt_(cryptography)) (S) is also supplied or derived (in a repeatable way) from K and W.
+Here we will assume there are two inputs from the user of the system: keyword K, and password W. A [salt][wikipedia-salt-crypto] (S) is also supplied or derived (in a repeatable way) from K and W.

 To generate a unique identifier, we hash the concatenation of the keyword and the salt, H(U + S).
 PBKDF2 Password Based Key Derivation File) is used here to strengthen any password keys used.
 This is required as user selected passwords are commonly weak.
 In this example Account specifies session data, i.e. user details or an index of references to further data.